hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/step2-start.md

 `minikube start`{{execute}}

 The cluster starts up in a moment or two.
 These Katacoda servers are fairly fast and the experience on your local machine with the _start_ command will most likely be slower.
-However, [Moorse's Law](https://en.wikipedia.org/wiki/Moore%27s_law) is always adjusting our expectations.
+However, [Moore's Law](https://en.wikipedia.org/wiki/Moore%27s_law) is always adjusting our expectations.

 Verify Minikube is running.